 1. Diet And Exercise

-A healthy diet and exercise helps your body maintain an ideal weight and provides it with all the nutrition that it needs to develop healthy skin cells.
+A healthy diet and exercise help your body maintain an ideal weight and provides it with all the nutrition that it needs to develop healthy skin cells.
 Reducing your weight and providing your body with the essential vitamins and minerals it needs will help reduce the likelihood of skin tags developing.
 Remember that increased weight equals increased friction which is the primary cause of skin tags.
 A vitamin and mineral supplement designed specifically for the skin can also help promote healthy skin cell production.

 Moisturizing your skin provides a layer of protection and lubricates the skin to prevent the rubbing or friction that causes skin tags in the first place.
 Moisturize after a warm shower or bath to seal in the skin’s natural moisture.
 Pay careful attention to the folds of the skin and areas on the body where skin tags are most likely to develop.
 Moisturize as often as needed.
-In extreme cases, petroleum jelly or tea tree oil can protect the skin from skin tag causing friction.
+In extreme cases, petroleum jelly or tea tree oil can protect the skin from skin tags causing friction.

-It is of course important to be sure that what you have is a skin tag and not some other formation on the skin like a mole or a wart – especially if you are about to take measures to remove a tag yourself.
+It is important to be sure that what you have is a skin tag and not some other formation on the skin like a mole or a wart – especially if you are about to take measures to remove a tag yourself.
 It is best to visit a medical practitioner to get an accurate diagnosis.
 Skin tags can often look very similar to warts or moles.
 It can be dangerous to try to remove these yourself as they have a different structure to a skin tag and may not be as harmless.

-However, if you are certain that it is a harmless skin tag, there are safe ways to remove them whether for medical or personal reasons.
+If you are certain that it is a harmless skin tag, there are safe ways to remove them whether for medical or personal reasons.
 Be aware that extreme bleeding can occur so make sure you will be able to control the bleeding when removing skin tags at home.
-Also be very sure to sterilize the area where the skin tag is located as well as any instruments or materials that will be used in the removal procedure.
+Also, be very sure to sterilize the area where the skin tag is located as well as any instruments or materials that will be used in the removal procedure.
 This will help prevent infection from occurring.